hafeez84/hafeez84/README.md

 ### About Me 👋

 " Hi ! and welcome to my github.
 My name is Hafizullah Qasemi.
-A recent graduate and a Junior Developer at Yields.io
+A Junior Developer at Yields.io

 ## Contact Me 📫